 Buyer’s guide to choosing the best ski socks for you

-When you wear a good pair of socks skiing then you shouldn’t even know you have them on.
-The key features to look for when choosing ski and snowboard socks are:
+When you wear a good pair of ski socks then you shouldn’t even know you have them on.
+All good ski socks should have the following features:

 - Durable, comfortable and sweat-wicking fabrics